periscope-ps/UNISrt/sphinx/api/client.rst

 The :class:`UnisClient <unis.rest.unis_client.UnisClient>` class is a form of singleton; each remote data store has one *and only one* :class:`UnisClient <unis.rest.unis_client.UnisClient>` associated with it.
-The singleton relationship is maintained through the :class:`ClientID <unis.rest.unis_client.CID>` class which represetns a unique ID generated and advertised by the remote data store.  :class:`ClientIDs <unis.rest.unis_client.CID>` are FQDN agnostic i.e. a :class:`UnisClient <unis.rest.unis_client.UnisClient>` generated from ``http://localhost:8888`` and ``http://192.168.0.1:8888`` will resolve to the same instance given that ``localhost`` resolves to ``192.168.0.1``.
+The singleton relationship is maintained through the :class:`CID <unis.rest.unis_client.CID>` class which represetns a unique ID generated and advertised by the remote data store.  :class:`CIDs <unis.rest.unis_client.CID>` are FQDN agnostic i.e. a :class:`UnisClient <unis.rest.unis_client.UnisClient>` generated from ``http://localhost:8888`` and ``http://192.168.0.1:8888`` will resolve to the same instance given that ``localhost`` resolves to ``192.168.0.1``.